 Then to make matters worse, the same problems started to appear in the second house.

-Then a crushing observation was made—the builder, in his rush to get house orders had built the houses without foundations.
+Then a crushing observation was made—the builder, in his rush to get house orders had built the model homes without foundations.
 He had hoped that people wouldn’t notice, but the houses themselves told the story.

 Foundations matter in building AND in goal setting.
 Goal setting is just wishing unless the goal has a SMART foundation.